Link to Facebook

 What Happens if I Don’t Report on my Cryptocurrency Taxes?

-Unfortunately, the penalties for not reporting your crypto currency transactions can be quite steep.
-The IRS can assess fines of up to $100,000 for failure to file a form 8949 and an additional $25,000 per month for continued noncompliance.
+Unfortunately, the penalties for not reporting your cryptocurrency transactions on your individual tax return can be quite steep.
+The IRS can assess fines of up to $100,000 for failure to file your cryptocurrency taxes on form 8949 and an additional $25,000 per month for continued noncompliance.
 So, it’s definitely in your best interest to make sure you’re compliant with all tax laws!

 What’s New with Crypto Currency Taxes?

 At this point, there’s still a lot of ambiguity surrounding the tax treatment of cryptocurrencies.
-In fact: many cryptocurrencies remain unable to be classified as either currency or property legally!
-This is unfortunate because it means that people will continue dealing with vague information from both the IRS and their exchange providers on reporting transactions throughout 2018; however, it gives us some clues about what we can expect for years beyond.
+In fact: many cryptocurrencies remain unable to be classified as either currency or property legally.
+This is unfortunate because it means that people will continue dealing with vague information from both the IRS and their exchange providers on reporting transactions throughout 2018.
+However, it gives us some clues about what we can expect for years beyond.
+Cryptocurrencies are a subset of virtual currency and are considered a digital representation of value, acting as a store of value.
+This means that cryptocurrencies, like Bitcoin, can serve as a medium of exchange and a unit of account.
+In addition to being a store of value.
+It also means that any profits or income created from your cryptocurrency is taxable.

 So here are two things you need to know regarding your cryptocurrency taxes …